sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 9 - Closed Captions.md

 *101.26 seconds*

 ### **14** Clinical decision support
-Another Information Retrieval task in the medical domain is clinical decision support and clinical decision support systems should provides clinicians, staff and also patients with knowledge, and they should also consider the patient specific information from the electronic health record of the patient and to generate with this patient specific information, specific case advice for the treatment of one patient and therefore the system should link health observations after patient together with health knowledge.
+Another Information Retrieval task in the medical domain is clinical decision support and clinical decision support systems should provide clinicians, staff and also patients with knowledge, and they should also consider the patient specific information from the electronic health record of the patient and to generate with this patient specific information, specific case advice for the treatment of one patient and therefore the system should link health observations after patient together with health knowledge.
 So this is also an interesting information retrieval task, where you also need to consider patient specific information and also the current state of the research and combine this.
-So and now, after introducing the specific tasks which are there in the medical domain, we will go into some evalution campaigns.
+So and now, after introducing the specific tasks which are there in the medical domain, we will go into some evaluation campaigns.

 *62.74 seconds*